 - Layer up.
 Being cold can ruin an otherwise enjoyable afternoon of football, so pack a jacket, pullover or wrap to toss on when it gets chilly.

-- Wear comfy shoes.
-Your feet can get tired from all those hours of tailgating and trips to the concession stand, so rock the sneakers or flats.
+- Wear comfy socks.
+Your feet can get tired from all those hours of tailgating and trips to the concession stand, so get yourself a pair of The Most Comfortable Socks on Earth.

 - Plan a Tailgate-Ready Menu—Picking out game-day food is almost as exciting to us as planning our game-day attire, and with all the wings, bacon, snacks and beer, can you even blame us?
 Whether you’re throwing a party at home or prepping for the parking lot tailgate, you’re going to want to make sure you’ve got plenty of tasty, tailgate-friendly treats to keep you going into overtime.